okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/main/index.md

 After upgrading your org to Identity Engine, new authenticator enrollment policies created in the Admin Console are configured using authenticators.
 MFA enrollment policies created before upgrading to Identity Engine, are still configured with factors.
 However, if an existing policy was modified and saved in the Admin Console, the factors in that policy are converted to authenticators.
 This conversion is seamless to admin users that are managing policies in the Admin Console.

-For existing apps that manage and use MFA enrollment policies programmatically through the [Policy API](/docs/reference/api/policy/), some development work is required to handle the factor to authenticator conversion schema changes after the org upgrades to Identity Engine.
+For existing code that manages and uses Classic Engine MFA enrollment policies programmatically through the [Policy API](/docs/reference/api/policy/), some development work is required to handle the factor to authenticator conversion schema changes after the org upgrades to Identity Engine.
 This guide provides you with key API considerations to upgrade your app for multifactor enrollment flows in Identity Engine.

 ## Authenticator enrollment policy API changes in Identity Engine